IoSR-Surrey/AAESToolbox/Active Acoustics Review/README.md

 # Active Acoustics Review Simulations
-This directory provides the means to reproduce the AAES simulations featured in the review paper "Active Acoustic Enhancement Systems - A Review" (link to follow).
+This directory provides the means to reproduce the AAES simulations featured in the review article [Active acoustic enhancement systems: A review](https://pubs.aip.org/asa/jasa/article/159/4/3533/3387630/Active-acoustic-enhancement-systems-A-review).
 Due to the large amount of data, intermediate audio files have not been included in this repository, but these can be generated locally using the workflow detailed below.

 Requires [this fork](https://github.com/willcassidy00454/AKtools-FreqIndepSH) of AKtools to handle directional sources/receivers, and the [fdnToolbox](https://github.com/SebastianJiroSchlecht/fdnToolbox) for generating reverberators.